civilcode/playbook/guides/practices/pair-programming.md

 2. The driver must communicate the intentions.
 Otherwise, it is difficult for the watcher to follow the thought process of the driver.
 3. The driver regularly asks the watcher for feedback \(errors? spelling mistakes? opinions?\)
 4. The driver should not keep the keyboard for too long.
 Big refactoring can be split into smaller ones and each member in turn refactors portions of the code.
-5. While writing code to make the test pass, if the test needs some tweaking, it is up to the driver to fix it, not the person who wrote the test \(the watcher\).

 For the watcher:

 1. The watcher should try to **limit interruptions** to prevent the driver loosing focus.
-The watcher should wait for a moment where an intervention is "a propos".
+The watcher should wait for a moment where an intervention is "à propos" and is absolutely required (i.e. the driver started something on a wrong path).
 2. The watcher should not tell the driver what to do, unless the driver asks for it.
 3. If the watcher wants to use the keyboard/mouse, it must first ask the driver.
 4. When pairing remotely, as a watcher, avoid distractions and stay in the same file as the driver, as if you were pairing in person.